agile-ts/documentation/docs/quick_start/Vue.md

    }
 </script>
 ```
-Check out the [code sandbox](https://codesandbox.io/s/todo) to see the whole project in a production near environment.
+Check out the [code sandbox](https://codesandbox.io/s/todo) to see the whole example in a production near environment.

 ### 💻 Important Code Snippets {#important-code-snippets-1}